elysiajs/elysia/README.md

 ```

 ## Handler
-Handler is a callback function that return `Response` used in HTTP method handler.
+Handler is a callback function that returns `Response`.
+Used in HTTP method handler.

 ```typescript
 new KingWorld()